-Any person who seeks to complain about the operation of a farm may, notwithstanding pursuing any other available remedy, file a grievance with the Board of Selectmen, the Zoning Enforcement Officer or the Board of Health in accordance with statute and appropriate bylaws and regulations of the Town.
+Any person who seeks to complain about the operation of a farm may, notwithstanding pursuing any other available remedy, file a grievance with the Select Board, the Zoning Enforcement Officer or the Board of Health in accordance with statute and appropriate bylaws and regulations of the Town.
 The filing of the grievance does not suspend the time within which to pursue any other available remedies that the aggrieved may have.
-The Zoning Enforcement Officer or Board of Selectmen shall forward a copy of the grievance to the Agricultural Commission or its agent which shall review and facilitate the resolution of the grievance and report its recommendations to the referring town authority within an agreed upon time frame.
+The Zoning Enforcement Officer or Select Board shall forward a copy of the grievance to the Agricultural Commission or its agent which shall review and facilitate the resolution of the grievance and report its recommendations to the referring town authority within an agreed upon time frame.